 1. Your Wife Will Try to Use It Against You to Gain Custody.

 Your wife may try to argue that your affair indicates you are less capable of serving as a custodian and role model for your child.
 But, while an affair can be relevant under New Jersey’s “best interests” factors for establishing custody and visitation (also known as “parenting time”), there are numerous countervailing issues to consider as well.

 2. Your Wife Will Try to Use It to Increase Her Share of Your Marital Estate.

 As a general rule, marital fault is not “punished” during the divorce process.
 In other words, your wife should not be entitled to a larger share of your marital estate simply because you cheated.
 But, if you spent marital assets on your affair, then your wife may be entitled to recoup the funds out of your share of the estate.

 3. The Risk of Having Your Affair Made Public in Court Will Impact Your Decision-Making.

 Courtroom divorce proceedings are public; and, if your wife raises your affair during a contested divorce, other people may find out that you cheated.
 If this is important to you, it may be a factor you need to consider during your divorce.

 Get Advice from an Experienced New Jersey Divorce and Men’s Rights Attorney

 Are you concerned about how your affair might impact the outcome of your divorce?
-If so, we encourage you to contact us for a confidential initial consultation.
+If so, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an experienced New Jersey divorce and men’s rights attorney at our offices in Hackensack, please call (201) 654-4263 or tell us how to reach you online today.